 - grated carrots

-- Remove the outer leaves from the cabbage, core, and finely chop or slice.
-I like to keep some slightly thicker slices for good texture.
-Soak in ice-cold water for an hour (more is fine), then drain very well.
+Remove the outer leaves from the cabbage, core, and thinly slice or shred.
+I like to keep some slightly a touch thicker slices for good texture.

-- Mix the remaining ingredients.
-Stir in the dressing, and toss to coat all of the cabbage.
+Mix the remaining ingredients.
+Stir in the dressing, and toss to thoroughly coat the cabbage.
 Check for seasonings and refrigerate until ready to serve.